Building a following for your art blog is something you will have to work on regularly.

 - How to Hide Pinterest Images in Blog Posts with Social Warfare

 Below are some easy tips to help you receive more engagement on your posts so more people will visit your WordPress art gallery.

 Many artists think that everybody will be reading their posts after they hit publish.

 Unfortunately, it does not work that way.

-Become the squeaky wheel and publish your new posts on all of the social media sites you are on and send it to your email list.
+Become the squeaky wheel and publish your new posts on all of the social media sites and send it to your email list.

 Take some time to learn how to promote your blog posts and become an art marketing expert.

-Creating a brand for your art business will separate you from all of the other fine art blogs online.
+Creating a brand for your art business will separate you from all other fine art blogs online.